Read information about our most frequently-asked questions.

 Removing the filters

-We needed to fully understand the damage to inform our remedial options, but our insurer has now agreed that the filter media needs to be removed regardless of whether the end result is a repair or a rebuild.
+We needed to fully understand the damage to inform our remedial options, but our insurer agreed that the filter media needs to be removed regardless of whether the end result is a repair or a rebuild.

 Demolishing the filters

 We may end up having to demolish the filters.
-However, the material inside the filters is classed as a hazardous material and the concrete structures are huge – each is about three storeys high and 55 metres wide.
+However, the material inside the filters was classed as a hazardous material and the concrete structures are huge – each is about three storeys high and 55 metres wide.
 We need to make sure that whatever we end up doing is safe for nearby residents, our contractors and the environment.

 The material inside the trickling filters